Sōtō: Gikai

 A large group from the Daruma-school under the leadership of Ekan joined the Dogen-school in 1241, after severe conflicts with the Tendai and Rinzai schools.
 Among this group were Gikai, Gien and Giin, who were to become influential members of Dōgen's school.

 After the death of Ejō, a controversy called the sandai sōron occurred.
 In 1267 Ejō retired as Abbot of Eihei-ji, giving way to Gikai, who was already favored by Dogen.
 Gikai too originally was a member of the Daruma school, but joined Dōgen's school in 1241, together with a group from the Nōnin school led by Ekan.
 Gikai introduced esoteric elements into the practice:

 Opposition arose, and in 1272 Ejō resumed the position of abbot.
 After his death in 1280, Gikai became abbot again, strengthened by the support of the military for magical practices.
-Opposition arose again, and Gikai was forced to leave Eihei-ji, and exiled to Kaga Province, Dajō-ji (in Ishikawa Prefecture).
+Opposition arose again, and Gikai was forced to leave Eihei-ji, and exiled to Kaga Province, Daijō-ji (in Ishikawa Prefecture).
 He was succeeded by Gien, who was first trained in the Daruma-school of Nōnin.
 His supporters designated him as the third abbot, rejecting the legitimacy of Gikai.